 Utilizing information from the demand forecast calculations, capture rates provide an indication of the percentage of annual income-qualified demand necessary for the successful absorption of the subject property.
-An overall capture rate of 18.7 percent was determined based on the demand calculation (including renter household growth, substandard and/or overburdened units among existing renter households, and excluding any comparable activity since 2012), providing an indication of the overall general market depth for the subject proposal.
-More specifically, the capture rate for units restricted at 50 percent AMI was calculated at 5.7 percent, while the 60 percent AMI capture rate was at 20.2 percent.
-As such, these capture rates provide a generally positive indication of the need for affordable rental options locally and are within acceptable industry thresholds.
+An overall capture rate of 22.5 percent was determined based on the demand calculation (including renter household growth, substandard and overburdened units among existing renter households, potential senior owner households, and excluding any comparable activity since 2012), providing a generally positive indication of the overall general market depth for the subject proposal.
+More specifically, the capture rate for units restricted at 50 percent AMI was calculated at 9.3 percent, while the 60 percent AMI capture rate was at 21.8 percent.
+As such, these capture rates provide an overall positive indication of the need for affordable senior rental options locally and are within acceptable industry thresholds.

-Taking into consideration the overall occupancy rates for the Hardeeville PMA, most importantly the success of existing LIHTC developments (in both Hardeeville and Bluffton), and also the proposed features and affordable rental rates within the subject, an estimate of the overall absorption period to reach 93 percent occupancy is estimated at seven to nine months.
-This is a relatively conservative estimate based on the seven-month absorption of May River Village Apartments in Bluffton (68 units opening in 2012, which is an average of nearly ten units per month).
+Taking into consideration the clear lack of any comparable affordable senior housing throughout the Hardeeville PMA, the success of existing LIHTC developments (in both Hardeeville and Bluffton), and also the proposed features and affordable rental rates within the subject, an estimate of the overall absorption period to reach 93 percent occupancy is conservatively estimated at eight to ten months.
 This determination also takes into consideration a market entry in late 2014/early 2015; a minimum of 20 percent of units pre-leased; and assumes all units will enter the market at approximately the same time.
 Based on this information, no market-related concerns are present.